 If your latest marketing campaign has been successful, pat yourself on the back.
 What is your conversion rate like?
 Not as good?
 How do you maximise on the success of your marketing activity and really get the most from every lead that comes into the business.
 If they are not being converted, why not?
 Are they getting quotes from you and then using the competition, is there a reason why?

-Don't waste the hard work spent on getting them to contact you in the first place, understand why these enquirers are not converting.
-In this post I will give you some tips on how to train your staff to improve conversions as well as gaining a better understanding of why enquiries are different now and your sales team need to adapt to the change.
+Don’t waste the hard work spent on getting them to contact you in the first place, understand why these enquirers are not converting.
+In this post, I’ll give you some tips on how to train your staff to improve conversions as well as gaining a better understanding of why enquiries are different now and your sales team need to adapt to the change.